Porte Brown at a Glance:

 Dependence on Reimbursement Rates - Most medical bills are paid by various third-party health care insurers, and health providers are dependent on gaining competitive managed care contracts with payers.
 Exclusion from provider lists and reductions in reimbursement rates could have a significant effect on revenues.
 The consolidation of third-party payers in the past decade has produced a number of large payers that frequently follow Medicare's lead in setting rates.
 Large hospital organizations such as Tenet deal with thousands of managed care contracts, which can make it difficult to efficiently bill and process accounts.

-Medical Errors - The incidence of medical errors resulting in patient death is an issue of critical importance to the health care industry.
-A 2013 study published by the Journal of Patient Safety estimated that medical errors cause between 210,000 and 440,000 deaths each year.
+Medical Errors - The incidence of medical errors resulting in hospital readmission or patient death is an issue of critical importance to the health care industry.
 To encourage hospitals to improve care quality, Medicare has established penalties for hospitals with high rates of preventable medical errors, such as catheter-associated urinary tract infections.
-Hospitals are looking at ways to reduce patient deaths, including electronic medication tracking, procedural checklists, and safety training.
+Hospitals are looking at ways to reduce readmissions and patient deaths, including electronic medication tracking, procedural checklists, and safety training.

 Malpractice Insurance - Malpractice insurance costs are significant for health care practitioners.
 Providers are subject to legal action that can involve significant defense costs and large monetary claims.
 Facilities typically purchase professional, general, and umbrella liability insurance coverage to protect against excessive claims.
 A rise in premiums or claims may lead doctors to practice defensive medicine, such as by ordering more tests.
 Many doctors support tort reform, which would reduce or limit jury awards for damages.
 Several states impose caps on awards, which state officials say help them retain and recruit physicians.
 However, some states have reversed caps in recent years.